 At Eastwyke Farm was the Alden's the butchers, and another branch of the family had Alden Motors, a second-hand car dealership and garage, at 60 Lake Street.
 A bit further along, nearer the Abingdon Road, was Morrison's Garage, pictures of which are here and here; there are modern houses on both sites now.
-At 15 Lake Street, on the corner of Summerfield, was Mrs Darby's general shop.
+There were several other shops and businesses on Lake Street; at no. 15, on the corner of Summerfield, was Mrs Darby's general shop.
 There used to be lots of advertisements on the side of the shop, one of which still survives.

 After the First World War James Haines (1868-1950) lived with his wife and seven children at 69 Norreys Avenue.
 He had a horse and cart from which he sold fish and chips.
-In the late 1920s his son Bert bought a shop on the corner of Abingdon Road and Lincoln Road, and established a fish and chips shop there, which is still going strong as the Mediterranean Fish Bar.
+In the late 1920s his son Bert bought a shop on the corner of Abingdon Road and Lincoln Road, and established a fish and chips shop there, which is still going strong as the Atlantic Fish Bar (previously the Mediterranean Fish Bar).
 Bert and his wife Lilian lived in the flat above.
 Two other sons, Bernard and Reg, made ice cream at Norreys Avenue.

 After Reg's marriage the brothers continued to make ice cream at Reg's house in Wytham Street, and to sell this, together with fruit, from mobile vans.
-During the Second World War, American soldiers would bring tinned fruit which the Haineses would add to the ice cream and then sell it back to them.
+Reg and Bernard's father James, known to local children as ‘Granfer Haines’, rode around on a ‘stop-me-and-buy-one’ tricycle, selling ice cream.
+David Roberts, who lived on Wytham Street as a child during the Second World War, remembers that if he and his friends couldn’t afford an ice cream they would ask Mr Haines if he had any broken wafers to give them.
+If he hadn’t, they would say "Can you break some for us?"
+During the War, American soldiers would bring tinned fruit which the Haineses would add to the ice cream and then sell it back to them.
 Reg carried on selling from his mobile shop until he retired.
 Meanwhile Bert continued the family tradition of making ice cream at the rear of the chip shop, later moving to the Varsity Works on Wytham Street (see above).
 The brothers' sister Sadie married Arthur Carter and he worked with Bert making ice cream.
 In the late 1940s Arthur rented a property next to St Matthew's church - the Grandpont Creamery (see above) - and continued making ice cream from there.
 Much later, this Haines ice cream sign was found by the new owners when they moved into 87 Sunningwell Road.

 There were numerous shops and businesses on the Abingdon Road.
 At 216a (between Vicarage Road and Norreys Avenue) was Jacqueline ladies' hairdresser, run by Miss PJ Cogswell, and next door at 216 was Douglas Gordon's gentlemen's hairdresser.
 This building had earlier been a pub, the New Hinksey Inn.
 Nearby, at 222, was John Kenny's secondhand furniture shop, and next door at 224 was E & KM Hatton's newsagent, stationer and ironmonger's.
 At 258 (on the corner of Sunningwell Road) was a grocer's and Post Office which was run from around 1909 (when the shop front was added) until the late 1950s by theTaylor family and, in the 1960s and '70s (as a general store and Post Office) by the Bayliss family.
 There is an attractive cartouche of Queen Victoria high up on the southern wall of the building incorporating the date that the house was built - 1897, Victoria's diamond jubilee.
 The Edward VIII [1901-1910] post box has been moved from near the shop door to the eastern wall; above it is a memorial to Princess Diana.